 If you’re a college student, you may consider applying for a student card.
 Some, such as the Discover it® Student Cash Back, offers a Good Grades Rewards: $20 statement credit each school year your GPA is 3.0 or higher for up to the next 5 years.
 For new cardmembers, Unlimited Cashback Match – only from Discover.
-Discover will automatically match all the cash back you've earned at the end of your first year!
+Discover will automatically match all the cash back you’ve earned at the end of your first year!
 So you could turn $50 cash back into $100.
 Or turn $100 into $200.
 There’s no minimum spending or maximum rewards.
 Just a dollar-for-dollar match. .

 After you get approved for your first credit card, focus on demonstrating responsible usage.
 Pay on time and in full, keep your utilization low, and keep an eye on your credit score.